mozilla/learning-networks/clubs/web-literacy-education-kit/content.md

 The #teachtheweb resources introduced in this kit are open to all.
 Please help us spread the word for others to learn, and remix.
 Here are a few social media posts and images that you can copy, paste, and share.

-* Start teaching others how to read, write & participate on the web w/these free activities from @MozTeach [http://mzl.la/activities](http://mzl.la/activities) #teachtheweb
+* Start teaching others how to read, write & participate on the web w/these free activities from @MozLearn [http://mzl.la/activities](http://mzl.la/activities) #teachtheweb
 * Teach others digital literacy skills through hands-on making.
-Try a @mozteach activity today: [https://teach.mozilla.org/](https://teach.mozilla.org/) #teachtheweb
+Try a @MozLearn activity today: [https://learning.mozilla.org/](https://learning.mozilla.org/) #teachtheweb
 * Discover these free lo-fi & no-fi #teachtheweb activities to create, remix & share: [http://mzl.la/activities](http://mzl.la/activities)
 * Free teaching kits.
 Dozens of activities. #teachtheweb today: [http://mzl.la/activities](http://mzl.la/activities)
 * Teachers, bring coding into your classroom.
 Mozilla #Thimble makes teaching code easy: [http://mzl.la/1ZgskPE](http://mzl.la/1ZgskPE)